 This all works back to the reason I wrote this article in the place - that nagging feeling.

 Do I belong here?

 The tough reality is, even if you do set realistic expectations, open yourself to failure, and recognize your circumstances, that feeling may never go away.
-But, no matter what experience level you have or what success you've achieved, just know that we at DesignerUp believe in you.
+But, no matter what experience level you have or what success you've achieved, just know that we believe in you.
 And we DO think that you belong here.
-Finding a good mentor (maybe by registering for a DesignerUp course!) is a great start, but there are so many different paths you can take.
+Finding a good teacher is a great start, but there are so many different paths you can take.
 Whatever you choose to do, know that you have a strong community behind you!